 Demand for household output is not readily observable but can be said to logically vary with household characteristics.
 Larger households have more clothes to wash, more people to feed, and typically more living space to clean.
 Thus, larger households demand more household production.
 Wealthier households on average have larger homes that require more time to clean.
 Of course, different households have different preferences and different standards of cleanliness that introduce differential demands for housework.

-On the supply side, both relative resource prices and production methods play important roles.
-The resources used to produce household goods include household members’ labor, raw materials, and capital equipment.
+On the supply side, both relative resource prices and available production methods influence the resources used to produce household goods in the home.
+These resources include household members’ labor, raw materials, and capital equipment.
 Food and basic cleaning supplies are necessary no matter what production technology is adopted.
 The same household goods can, however, be produced using different production methods.
 Clothes and dishes can be washed by hand or using machines.
 Household appliances economize on household time, but at a price.
 Wealthier households are better able to afford that price, but relative resource prices are also critical.
 Earnings or potential earnings are commonly used to proxy for time costs.
-Higher income households have a higher opportunity cost of time and will find it more advantageous to substitute capital for labor resources in household production.
+Higher income households have a higher opportunity cost of time and will find it more advantageous to substitute capital for labor in household production.

 Similarly, just as firms experience economies of scale in production, so will households.
 Both will choose the production technologies that allow them to produce at the lowest possible cost.
 Appliances come in different sizes to address different household needs, but costs are rarely proportional to size.
-While there is twice as much space to vacuum in a house that is twice as large as another, fixed setup and cleanup costs create some time.
+While there is twice as much space to vacuum in a house that is twice as large as another, the time to set up for and clean up after is relatively fixed.
 It takes twice as much food to produce a meal for two as a meal for one, but not nearly twice as much time.
 In general, while larger households will spend more time on housework than smaller households, household production is not best characterized by a constant returns to scale production function (in which outputs are directly proportional to inputs).

 Finally, household goods can be purchased in the market: maids clean, handypersons do repairs, gardeners provide lawn services, laundromats wash clothes, restaurants, and even grocers, sell ready-to-eat meals.
-Expenditure data indicate that fewer than 10% of couple households hire maids, but many outsource meal preparation.
+Data indicate that fewer than 10% of couple households hire maids, but many outsource meal preparation.
 Over 90% of couples responding to the UK Family Expenditure Survey of 2000–2001 reported having purchased ready-made meals or dined out in the previous two weeks.
-In the US, expenditures on meals away from home have risen from 25% of food expenditures in 1954 to 39% in 1980 to nearly 50% in 2013, even though the price of food away from home has increased somewhat faster than the price of food eaten at home.
-Not unexpectedly, the demand for service providers has been and remains quite sensitive to household income .
-The relative quality of these substitutes is not clear, but households have certainly voted for these services with their purses.
+In the US, expenditures on meals away from home have risen from 25% of food expenditures in 1954 to 39% in 1980 to over 50% in 2018.
+The more rapid increase in the price of food away from home as compared with the price of food eaten at home explains less than half of this increase.
+The relative quality of these substitutes for home production is not clear, but households have certainly voted for some of these services with their purses.

 A policy-relevant concern is that different resources used in household production are taxed at different rates.
 Sales taxes raise the cost of resources and services purchased in the market and, all else being equal, households facing higher sales taxes will use more labor and fewer goods and services in the production of household goods than is socially optimal.
+Such taxes are often lower for goods used in home production than for goods purchased ready-made.
 Income taxes will further distort this choice, causing households to adopt even more labor-intensive home production techniques.
 Progressive taxes aggravate the disincentives for higher income households.
-That some services, such as those provided by maids, handypersons, and gardeners, are provided in the black market diminishes this bias, but at a cost.
-France has taken a different path, implementing policies to reduce the tax burden associated with hiring maids and encouraging people to officially declare their use of domestic workers.
-The result is a particularly large increase in domestic service employment , which demonstrates the sensitivity of consumers to marginal prices.
+That some services, such as those provided by maids, handypersons, and gardeners, are provided in the black market moderates this bias, but at a cost.

 Intra-household time allocation: Theory